tmichniewski/MiniSpark/README.md

 ## ML Transformer on Function

 Having defined some `Function` we may use it as an ML `Transformer`.
-To do so we use the `FunctionTransformer` class.
+To do so we use the `FunctionTransformer` class which below is presented without implementation.

 ```
 /**